akalenuk/milasm/README.md

 ## TL&DR

 This is a readable Assembly made of prolog-like pattern matching macros for CLR IL assembly.

+Write this:

+    ((write: "Hello!"))

+Instead of this:

+    ldstr "Hello!"
+    call void [mscorlib]System.Console::Write (string)

-It is just a proof of concept, but it works: you can build the code, write your own macros, write your own CLR applications.
+This is just a proof of concept, but it works: you can build the code, write your own macros, write your own CLR applications.

 ## An example: hello.il